-A good credit score is a key factor for a lot of important things in life.
+A good credit score is key for a lot of important things in life.
 It will come into play when you apply for a car loan, a mortgage and credit cards.
 However, a good credit score may also be a factor in ways that you haven’t thought of.
-For example, some rental properties will use your credit score as a determining factor in their decision to rent you an apartment, and some cell phone providers check your credit to decide whether you can get financing on a phone.
+For example, some rental properties will use your credit score as a determining factor in their decision to rent you an apartment, and some cellphone providers check your credit to decide whether you can get financing on a phone.

 The sooner you start building your credit, the more time you have to work towards building a great credit score.
 Here are some things you can do to start the process.